 - The group worked with BART’s Police Chief to add a new reporting category to the BART Watch app in March 2021, which can be used by BART riders to report criminal or suspicious activity to police dispatch.
 “Unwanted sexual harassment (non-criminal)” was added as part of the launch of Not One More Girl in April 2021.
 Previously the only gender-based violence related categories were “Sexual assault/lewd behavior” and “Human trafficking.”

-- 3 campaign posters were created, with the design and slogans selected by youth, and displayed on board BART cars and station walls beginning in April 2021.
+- Three campaign posters were created, with the design and slogans selected by youth, and 300 copies were displayed on board BART cars and 50 were posted on station walls beginning in April 2021.

 - The www.bart.gov/NotOneMoreGirl website was launched.

 - The group recommended BART increase unarmed safety personnel such as transit ambassadors across the system and hire youth leaders with a violence prevention background to be on the hiring panels for such roles.
 On April 8, 2021, Board President Mark Foley and Vice President Rebecca Saltzman made a formal request for staff to set up a program to hire transitional-age youth to serve on the hiring panels for BART’s new Transit Ambassador and Crisis Intervention Specialist positions as part of the BART Police Department’s Progressive Policing and Community Engagement Bureau.
 In April 2021, BART worked with the Booker T Washington Center to identify three female hire transitional-age youth to sit on the hiring panels to select 10 additional Transit Ambassadors and 20 Crisis Intervention Specialist.
 These panelist helped select the interview questions and were paid $18 an hour for their work.